Cardiopulmonary Department Services

 Regular Cardiac Stress Testing and Cardiac Nuclear Stress Testing

 Cardiac nuclear medicine stress tests are indicated for individuals with unexplained chest pain or chest pain brought on by exercise (called angina) to permit the early detection of heart disease.
 The most common cardiac nuclear medicine procedure, called myocardial perfusion imaging, enables the visualization of blood-flow patterns to the heart walls.
-The test is important for evaluating the presence of suspected or known coronary artery disease (blockages), as well as the results of previous injury to the heart from a heart attack (myocardial infarction).
+The test is important for evaluating the presence of suspected or known coronary artery disease (blockages), as well as the results of a previous injury to the heart from a heart attack (myocardial infarction).

 An EEG (electroencephalogram) records the electrical activity of the brain.
 An EEG test is totally painless and usually takes about 1 ½ hours.
 An EEG is a diagnostic tool used to evaluate seizure disorders/epilepsy, stroke, problems of the central nervous system, degenerative disorders such as Alzheimer's disease or Parkinson's disease, head trauma, unexplained headaches, and brain tumors.